-Now let us consider whether the vaccine was effective against paralytic polio.
-Of the children who were injected with the Salk vaccine 33 of them were later diagnosed with paralytic polio compared with 115 of the children in the placebo group.
-Using a similar analysis, we suppose the null hypothesis that the vaccine was completely ineffective against paralytic polio; that is, the 33 + 115 = 148 would have gotten paralytic polio with or without the vaccine.
-This is as if 148 tosses of a coin come up 33 heads and 115 tails.
-In 148 tosses you expect about half of them to be heads; that is, about 74 should be heads.
+Of the children who were injected with the Salk vaccine, 33 were later diagnosed with paralytic polio compared with 115 of the children in the placebo group.
+Using a similar analysis, we presume the null hypothesis that the vaccine was completely ineffective against paralytic polio; that is, the 33 + 115 =148 would have gotten paralytic polio with or without the vaccine.
+This is as if 148 tosses of a fair coin come up 33 heads and 115 tails.
+In 148 tosses, you expect approximately half of them to be heads; that is, 74 should be heads or so.
 But what is the chance that 148 tosses result in as few as 33 heads?
 Although it is not impossible to get so few heads, we shall see later when we study probability theory that the probability is less than 1 in 255 billion.
 Given this evidence, retaining the null hypothesis would be outrageous.
 We have no reasonable choice but to reject the null hypothesis and conclude that the Salk vaccine is effective against paralytic polio.